rwev/coyote.life/content/articles/published/reference--packing--level-I-first-aid.md

 - scalpel, havalon piranta replacement blade, 60A carbon stainless, sterile, 1 blade
 - 3M nexcare absolute waterproof tape, 1" width, 18-30" (wrapped on plastic card)
 - 3M nexcare clear first aid tape, 1" width, 24" - 40" (wrapped on plastic card)
-- quikclot combat gauze, traumatic bleeding hemostatic dressing, vacuum-packed z-folded, 3" x 4 yd
+- quik-clot combat gauze, traumatic bleeding hemostatic dressing, vacuum-packed z-folded, 3" x 4 yd

 Not pictured, but since added:

 - waterproof adhesive transparent dressing / bandage
 - 3M steri-strip reinforced skin closures - 1/2" x 4" x 6 strip envelope

 Everything is packed in a deliberate order, offering both the obvious appearance as a first aid kit and also transparency into its contents.

+Also note that the supplies critical to control the most urgent wounds, i.e. the sponges and quik-clot, are nearest to the zip-lock opening for optimal accessibility under duress.

 The containment bag is thick, tough mylar - a military surplus "document envelope", national stock number (NSN) 8105-00-334-4120.

 All in, the kit weighs in at 9.4 oz, as pictured, and without the optional waterjel burn dressing, closer to 6.5 oz.

+I keep this IFAK level 1 kit in every vehicle, in my outdoor gear for packing on outings and excursions, in each every-day carry (EDC) loadout, and in my construction / projects tool box.